How to Invest in Stocks, Mutual Funds & ETFs for Beginners

 Instructor

-Patricia is a lifetime educator.
-After her retirement from a 30-year career as a public school teacher and administrator, she grew both of her small businesses from side hustles to main gigs.
+After retiring from a 30-year career in public education and administration, I grew both of my small businesses from side hustles into main gigs.

-She has an MA in Linguistics from Gallaudet University and a BA in Spanish and Education from UNC-Chapel Hill.
-She is conversant in Spanish and fluent in American Sign Language.
+I have an MA in Linguistics from Gallaudet University and a BA in Spanish and Education from UNC-Chapel Hill.
+I'm conversant in Spanish and fluent in American Sign Language.